 The factors that could cause actual results to differ materially from the forward-looking statements made by Constellation Energy Corporation and Constellation Energy Generation, LLC, (Registrants) include those factors discussed herein, as well as the items discussed in (1) the Registrants' 2021 Annual Report on Form 10-K in (a) Part I, ITEM 1A.
 Risk Factors, (b) Part II, ITEM 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations, and (c) Part II, ITEM 8.
-Financial Statements and Supplementary Data: Note 19, Commitments and Contingencies; (2) the Registrants' First Quarter 2022 Quarterly Report on Form 10-Q (to be filed on May 12, 2022) in (a) Part II, ITEM 1A.
+Financial Statements and Supplementary Data: Note 19, Commitments and Contingencies; (2) the Registrants' Second Quarter 2022 Quarterly Report on Form 10-Q (to be filed on August 4, 2022) in (a) Part II, ITEM 1A.
 Risk Factors, (b) Part I, ITEM 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations, and (c) Part I, ITEM 1.
-Financial Statements: Note 14, Commitments and Contingencies; and (3) other filings made by Constellation with the SEC.
+Management's Discussion and Analysis of Financial Condition and Results of Operations, and Results of Operations, and (c) Part I, ITEM 1.
+Financial Statements: Note 15, Commitments and Contingencies; and (3) other filings made by Constellation with the SEC by the Registrants.